 According to Yellen, the U.S. economy is expected to continue growing moderately, thanks to household spending increasing at a “moderate pace”.
 Yellen warned, however, that business investment “remains soft, despite some stabilization in the energy sector.”

-Yellen did acknowledge the downward trend in the labor force participation rate, but she tried to give it a more upbeat spin by saying that it stems “largely from the aging of the U.S. population” rather than lack of job opportunities, as implied by the large number of low-wage jobs and part-time jobholders.
+Yellen did acknowledge the downward trend in the labor force participation rate, but she tried to give it a more upbeat spin by saying that it stems “largely from the aging of the U.S. population” rather than lack of job opportunities, as implied by a large number of low-wage jobs and part-time job holders.

 The Fed’s inflation projections for 2017, 2018, and 2019 were unchanged.
 But its projections for 2016 were revised higher from 1.3% to 1.5%, thanks to further strengthening in the jobs market and fading “transitory influences of earlier declines in energy prices and prices of imports.”

 4. On Trumponomics

 As I noted earlier, the Trump Effect may have tipped the balance for “some” Fed officials to join the rate hike camp.
 And during the Q&A portion, Yellen was pressed on this issue.

 One reporter asked Yellen about a possible scenario in which fiscal policy is introduced, but it does not result in higher production capacity.
 The question to Yellen and the Fed, therefore, is if they would respond by hiking even faster.